 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

 Free initial telephone or online session

 For individuals I make no charge for our first, fact-finding session together.

-I currently have spaces during the daytime and have some evening and weekend slots
+I specialise in online and telephone counselling.
+I currently have spaces during the daytime and have very limited evening slots.